magento/pagebuilder-docs/docs/styling/use-themes-to-override-styles.md

 # Use Themes to override styles

-The best place to override Page Builder's default styles is within Admin and frontend themes.
-Magento adds theme styles to the `styles.css` output after applying styles from modules, ensuring that theme styles take precedence.
-It's also why you want to use Magento themes to style your Page Builder content whenever possible.
+The best place to override Page Builder's default styles for native content types is within your Admin and frontend themes.
+For your own custom or extension modules, you should first add your overriding styles to your modules, as explained in [Use modules to override styles](use-modules-to-override-styles.md).

-In this topic, you will learn how to use Admin and frontend themes to override Page Builder's default admin and storefront styles, respectively.
+In this topic, you will learn how to use Admin and frontend themes to override the default styles that Page Builder applies to its out-of-the-box content types.

-## Override Admin themes
+## Steps to override Admin themes

 To override Page Builder styles used in the Admin, you need to: